SavvasEft/BellaBeat/README.md

 **Python** was used for data preparation, processing, analysis and modeling.
 The project focuses in building and evaluating machine learning models that estimate the calories based on heartrate and steps.
-Building and evaluating the following ML models:
-  - Single linear regression models
-  - Multi linear regression models
+The following models where evaluated (for every user):
+  - Simple Linear Regression
+  - Multiple Linear Regression
-  - Polynomial Regression models (Single and multivariate models)
+  - Polynomial Regression, 2nd degree
+  - Polynomial Regression, 2nd degree (Multivariant)
+  - Polynomial Regression, 3rd degree (Multivariant)
+  - Support Vector Regression,
-  - Support Vector Regression models
+  - Support Vector Regression, (Multivariant)
+  - Random Forest Regression, (Multivariant)

 # Data used: